 - Complete the application for admission - Pay the \$25 admission application fee - If the student has attended U.S. colleges, the official transcripts must be mailed directly from the college to University of the Southwest - Submit transcripts, national test scores and other academic document evaluations from an independent international transcript evaluation service.
 The transcript evaluations must show 1) cumulative GPA, 2) courses taken, 3) U.S. equivalency of grade earned.
-The applicant is responsible for submitting official or certified copies of ACEI, the service we recommend requests certified copies vs. originals) transcripts, diplomas, and exam scores to the evaluation service, as well as the costs incurred for the evaluation and the expedient delivery of the evaluation to the College. - Foreign national students from non-English speaking nations must demonstrate their English language proficiency in order to be admitted to the College.
-This may be done in one of two ways.
-The preferred method is achieving at least a 550 on the paper based TOEFL or at least a 213 on the computer based TOEFL.
-In lieu of a TOEFL score the applicant may submit an ACT or SAT score equal to or greater than the College's prevailing admissions standard. - Submit a letter from an appropriate bank or sponsor, showing sufficient funds in U.S. dollars to cover educational costs.
+The applicant is responsible for submitting official or certified copies of ACEI, the service we recommend requests certified copies vs. originals) transcripts, diplomas, and exam scores to the evaluation service, as well as the costs incurred for the evaluation and the expedient delivery of the evaluation to the University. - Foreign national students from non-English speaking nations must demonstrate their English language proficiency in order to be admitted to the University.
+This may be done by submitting official ACT, SAT, TOEFL, or IELTS scores.
+The preferred method is achieving at least a 550 on the paper based TOEFL or at least a 213 on the computer based TOEFL, or at least a 79 on the internet based TOEFL.
+A student needs to achieve at least a 6.0 on their IELTS.
+In lieu of a TOEFL score the applicant may submit an ACT or SAT score equal to or greater than the University's prevailing admissions standard. - Submit a letter from an appropriate bank or sponsor, showing sufficient funds in U.S. dollars to cover educational costs.